Sell Your House Fast With Tenant In Illinois

 Additionally, if the property is rented out for more than 14 days each year, it will be liable to depreciation recapture tax.
 Carefully handling these tax ramifications will reduce the potential financial impact of your transaction.

-Consulting with a tax professional can help guide you through the process and ensure you understand your responsibilities as a landlord selling an investment property with tenants in situ.
+Consulting with a tax professional can help guide you through the process and ensure you understand your responsibilities as a landlord selling an investment property with tenants.

 Managing Tenant Expectations During The Sale Process: Tips For Smooth Communication And Cooperation